g-plane/wasm-language-tools/docs/config/format/wrap-before-const-expr.md

 ## `"overflow"`

-Line wrap will be happened before global initialization expression only when previous code exceeds the print width.
+Line wrap will be happened before constant expression only when previous code exceeds the print width.

 ```wasm
 (module